 Why the Human Body Needs both Muscles and Bones: A simple explanation

-How Do Arctic Animals Stay Warm in Icy Water? (use two ziplock bags instead of the gloves so that the whole class can try it out).
+How Do Arctic Animals Stay Warm in Icy Water? (use two zip-top bags instead of the gloves so that the whole class can try it out).

-More great primary ideas from our blogger friends:
+More Science Project Ideas from our blogger friends:

 Bicolor Flowers :: Playdough to Plato